Can't find a case on our website? Search our new case database for access to hundreds of open and closed cases.

 Status: The Supreme Court granted the petition for writ of certiorari on Nov.
 9, 2012.
 PLF amicus merits brief filed Jan.
 2, 2013.
-Oral argument held Feb.
-27, 2013.
-Awaiting decision.
+The court issued its decision on Jun.
+25, 2013.

 This case challenges the constitutionality of Section 5 of the Voting Rights Act of 1965.
 Section 5 requires covered states and jurisdictions to obtain approval from the federal government before implementing even the most trivial changes to voting procedures.
 Shelby County, Alabama, held several special elections under a newly adopted law, and did not seek preclearance before holding the elections.
 The Justice Department objected, and the County filed suit.
 PLF will argue that Section 5 is unconstitutional, because it is no longer a legal means of enforcing the Fifteenth Amendment.